Information

 • your conviction for sexual activity with another man will be removed from your criminal and court records

-• it will not show on enhanced disclosures or any other criminal record checks issued by Disclosure Scotland
+• it will not show on any criminal record checks issued by Disclosure Scotland

 • you will never need to disclose the conviction – for example during job applications or court hearings